Rich Wilkes: Personal life

 Wilkes was born in Princeton, New Jersey.
 He attended El Camino High School in Oceanside, California.
 He obtained a BA from the University of California, Santa Cruz, then studied screenwriting at the American Film Institute.

+Humanitarian Work

+Wilkes has been involved in humanitarian efforts in support of Ukraine during the ongoing Russo-Ukrainian War.
+In January 2026, he joined a volunteer convoy and drove a truck 1,300 miles across Europe from Oxfordshire, England to Lviv, Ukraine, where it was donated to Ukrainian soldiers.